Rail Travel Card: Other railroad charge cards

 Jan.
-27, 1947 the Chesapeake and Ohio Railway (C&O) introduced the first railroad credit card in the United States.
+27, 1947 the Chesapeake & Ohio (C&O) introduced the first railroad credit card in the United States.
 By late February 1947 the Missouri–Kansas–Texas Railroad (KATY) introduced its own credit card, which it also claimed as being the first.
 Beginning in 1954 the New Haven Railroad offered its own credit card, the New Haven Railroad Rail Charge Card.
-It continued to be honored until the New Haven merged with the Penn Central Jan.
-1, 1969.
+It continued to be honored until the New Haven merged with the Penn Central January 1, 1969.
 It may have been honored for a brief period by the Penn Central after the merger; subsequently they shifted over to accepting the Rail Travel Card.
-Baltimore and Ohio Railroad (B&O) also introduced its own credit card in 1954.
+Baltimore & Ohio (B&O) also introduced its own credit card in 1954.

 All four cards generally covered meals, beverages, hotels and auto rentals.
 As with Rail Travel Card, C&O and KATY arranged so their cards would be honored for the use of travel that started on their systems even if it included continuing on other railroads; in the case of the KATY this was subsequently done via an arrangement with the railroads that accepted Rail Travel Card.
 By the late-1950s C&O, KATY and B&O had joined the Rail Travel Card program and apparently discontinued their own cards in favor of it.